julian-molina/Documentation/_includes/network/data-mines-data.md

 <!--------------------------------------------- ADDING starts -->

-To add a session-based data node, select *Add Session-based Data* on the network node menu.
+To add a session-independent data node, select *Add Session-independent Data* on the network node menu.

-{% include note.html content="Only one session-based data node may exist on each data storage node." %}
+{% include note.html content="Only one session-independent data node may exist on each data storage node." %}

 <!--------------------------------------------- ADDING ends -->